leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/02_Journalize_the_transactions_for_June_1.md

 ## PART 1: CREATE JOURNAL FOR JUNE

-Create a Journal for the month of June in the template provided on the right using the following Transactions.
-Click Submit button once you complete.
+Journalize all the below transactions for June in the journal template provided on the right.
+Click the ‘Submit’ button once you have completed the exercise.

 ```
 [cosmatt-widget]